VladUsatii/p2pspec/SENDING_DATA.md

 ## Proposed Blocks

 Let's say you just finished mining a block in ```memory/mining.py``` and you saved your packed block to a file.

-Copy the file contents, go to the prompt and enter ```2```, then paste the block contents.
-It will be very large.
-Press enter.
-You will then send your block to nodes at some speed x < speed(tx) because it will only be sent to fullnodes.
+Your filename has a timestamp appended to it.
+When you run ```./peers/sendingData.py``` and type in ```2```, Gemcoin will look at the block you've mined most recently based on the timestamp.
+This the block that will be proposed to the nodes.

 ## Subprotocol Transactions